Compare ETS

 Allowance Allocation & Revenue

-CO2 allowances issued by each RGGI state are distributed through quarterly auctions.
+Auctioning: CO2 allowances issued by each RGGI state are distributed through quarterly auctions.
 States hold a limited amount in “set-aside” accounts and distribute them according to state-specific regulations.

-The distribution of RGGI investments in 2020 was: energy efficiency (51%); direct bill assistance (13%); beneficial electrification* (13%); greenhouse gas abatement** (11%); and clean and renewable energy (4%).
+The distribution of RGGI investments in 2022 was: energy efficiency (49%); direct bill assistance (21%); beneficial electrification[1] (14%); clean and renewable energy (7%); and GHG abatement and climate change adaptation[2] (3%).

-* Programs implementing or facilitating replacement of fossil fuel use with electric power.
+[1] Programs implementing or facilitating replacement of fossil fuel use with electric power.

 Flexibility & Linking

 Banking is allowed without restrictions.
 Current regulations include provisions to adjust the cap to address the aggregate bank, so that allowances available for auction are reduced by the number of allowances not used for compliance in previous control periods (see also ‘Cap’ section above).
 The RGGI states are currently implementing the third adjustment for banked allowances, which runs until 2025.
-As part of the RGGI review process, RGGI states are considering whether to address or adjust for banked allowances into the future if a bank of surplus allowances remains in circulation after 2025.
+As part of the RGGI review process, the states are considering whether to address or adjust for banked allowances into the future if a bank of surplus allowances remains in circulation after 2025.

 Borrowing is not allowed.

 The use of offsets is allowed.
+However, beginning in 2027, RGGI offset allowances will no longer be awarded.

 QUALITATIVE LIMIT: Currently, the program allows offset credits from three offset types located in RGGI states: